 How busy is the Airport?

-See the following graphics to gain a better understanding of the Airport’s traffic:
+See the following graphic to gain a better understanding of the Airport’s traffic over the years:

 |Calendar Year||Tower Operations||Calendar Year||Tower Operations||Calendar Year||Tower Operations|

 How is the level of airport activity measured?

 The FAA measures activity levels based on numbers of aircraft operations in and above the Airport.
 The FAA defines an operation as: One takeoff, landing, or aircraft flying through Prescott’s airspace.

 Can City of Prescott limit the kinds of aircraft or the times that pilots use the Airport?

 Federal law requires the Airport to remain open to the public 24/7 on a non-discriminatory basis – including both civilian and military aircraft.